Looking for Love in all the Wrong Places

 Like it or not, they will both be back.
 You just have to decide which one you will allow in because it really is up to you.
 Alcohol will try to force its way into your mouth.
 Jesus will gently knock on the door of your heart.
 One will try t’kill’ya, and the other wants to bring you back to life.
 You decide.

-We must take our remembering into Easter Sunday and beyond – and rejoice!
-Death has no sting.
-Hell has no victory!
-God loves us that much!
-If we forget that, if we become so caught up in the “more important” things in our lives, we lose, and Satan wins.
 John Eldridge tells us that “the story of your life is the story of the long and brutal assault on your heart by the one who knows what you could be and fears it.
 We must never forget that we are part of a greater story.”

 (author unknown)

 Lent has something to teach us, no matter what our faith is.
 It’s about remembering.
 And who doesn’t need to be continually reminded of who we are as God’s beloved?
-(Also, when you walk out your front door the next morning, remember that God loves your neighbor too – because he threw up on your lawn last night!)
+(Also, when you walk out your front door the next morning, remember that God loves your neighbor too – even though he threw up on your lawn last night!)

-Even during the most difficult of times, are we aware that we are truly being held by a MightyAwesome, and Loving God?
+During the most difficult of times, are we aware that we are truly being held by a MightyAwesome, and Loving God?
 The richness of your life comes from a promise kept by the God who LOVES YOU DEEPLY AND PASSIONATELY.
 If the cross doesn’t prove that, if the empty tomb doesn’t prove that, if the resurrection doesn’t prove that, nothing will.
 You were created for love.
 Try to remember that.

 All You Need is Love – dootdadododo